GenericMappingTools/gmt/doc/rst/source/end.rst

     gmt end

-Here is the same example, but this time we want to name the map, obtained both PDF and PNG versions of it, and automatically open the PDF file in the relevant viewer::
+Here is the same example, but this time we want to name the map, create both PDF and PNG versions of it, and automatically open the PDF file in the relevant viewer::

     gmt begin map pdf,png